rails/rails/guides/source/active_support_core_extensions.md

 # => Tue, 06 Sep 2011 12:34:32 +0000
 ```

-This method first computes the destination date passing +:years+, +:months+, +:weeks+, and +:days+ to +Date#advance+ documented above.
-After that, it adjusts the time calling +since+ with the number of seconds to advance.
+This method first computes the destination date passing `:years`, `:months`, `:weeks`, and `:days` to `Date#advance` documented above.
+After that, it adjusts the time calling `since` with the number of seconds to advance.
 This order is relevant, a different ordering would give different datetimes in some edge-cases.
-The example in +Date#advance+ applies, and we can extend it to show order relevance related to the time bits.
+The example in `Date#advance` applies, and we can extend it to show order relevance related to the time bits.

 If we first move the date bits (that have also a relative order of processing, as documented before), and then the time bits we get for example the following computation: